Mrmrprofessional/survey/README.md

 ### Legal:

-Copyright (c) 2015 Dillon Lloyd Lee & Mike Rapp
+Copyright (c) 2015 Tyler Deem & Mike Rapp

 This software is licensed under the MIT license.